Interested in picking up a Bushman fridge for your next outdoor adventure, but not sure whether they are worth the hefty price tag?

 One area where the Bushman fridges really excel is in their build quality.
 They have a very good reputation as being a manufacturer of incredibly reliable fridges that stand the test of time.

-Their fridges are all Australian made and are designed to give you many, many years of service.
+Their fridges are designed to give you many, many years of service.
 The 35-52L unit in particular has been around for over 20 years and it is highly regarded as one of the best fridges out there.